Ace in the Hole (1951 film): Plot

 After being fired from eleven major newspapers due to his behavior, temper, and alcoholism, Charles "Chuck" Tatum winds up in Albuquerque, New Mexico, and offers himself to the publisher of the small Sun-Bulletin.
 Skeptical of Tatum, editor and publisher Jacob Boot hires him for $60.

 A year later, Tatum has grown bored with the slow pace of Albuquerque life.
-Boot sends Tatum and the newspaper's young photographer, Herbie Cook, to cover a rattlesnake hunt.
+Boot sends Tatum and the newspaper's young photographer, Herbie Cook (played by Robert Arthur), to cover a rattlesnake hunt.
 When they stop for gas, the pair learn about Leo Minosa, a local man trapped in a collapsed cliff dwelling, and the two investigate.
 Tatum talks his way past the deputy sheriff and enters the cave with Cook.
 Despite falling rocks, Tatum ventures close enough to Leo to pass him some amenities.
 Tatum takes photographs of the trapped man, tries to cheer him up, and begins scheming his big story.

-Leo's wife Lorraine is eager to leave Leo and their struggling gas station, but as tourists flock to the rescue site, the financial windfall leads her to go along with Tatum's scheme.
-After filing an initial report on the accident, Tatum persuades local sheriff Gus Kretzer to give him exclusive access to Leo in return for reportage that will guarantee Kretzer's reelection.
+Leo's wife Lorraine (Jan Sterling) is eager to leave Leo and their struggling gas station and diner, but as tourists flock to the rescue site, the financial windfall leads her to go along with Tatum's scheme.
+After filing an initial report on the accident, Tatum persuades local sheriff Gus Kretzer (played by Ray Teal) to give him exclusive access to Leo in return for reportage that will guarantee Kretzer's reelection.

-Kretzer and Tatum convince construction contractor Sam Smollett to drill down to Leo from above rather than through the cave, extending the rescue time from twelve hours to a week to keep the story going, the sheriff pressuring him into this as he is the police contractor.
+Kretzer and Tatum convince construction contractor Sam Smollett (played by Frank Jaquet) to drill down to Leo from above rather than through the cave, extending the rescue time from twelve hours to a week to keep the story going, the sheriff pressuring him into this as he is the police contractor.
 The rescue site becomes an all-day carnival and Tatum starts drinking again.
 Cook loses his idealism and dreams of selling pictures to high-profile papers.
 Tatum quits the Sun-Bulletin, persuading Cook to quit with him, and talks Nagel, his former boss in New York, into hiring him to report exclusively from the scene for $1,000 a day.
+Meanwhile, the carnival atmosphere builds, with a carousel and a ferris wheel operating on the site, New Mexico's first television station, KOB-TV, broadcasting from the scene, while a Santa Fe Railway train, the Leo Moreno Special unloads a throng of new onlookers.